- Data Protection and information governance

 Services processing large amounts of personal data or special categories of personal data will have their own dedicated privacy notice to tell you how your personal data is being processed.

-Recordings of telephone calls may be used:
+Monitoring and recordings of telephone calls may be used:

 - to assist quality assurance